jseluis/artificial_intelligence_for_trading/README.md

 * NLP Analysis: How to apply to NLP to financial statements

+* Neural Networks: Implement gradient descent and backpropagation in Python, use several techniques to improve their training, use PyTorch for building deep learning models.

+* RNN and LSTM: Recurrent neural networks to learn from sequential data such as text.
+Build a network that can generate realistic text one letter at a time.

+* Embeddings & Word2Vec: Embeddings in neural networks by implementing the Word2Vec model.

+* Sentiment Prediction RNN: Implement a sentiment prediction RNN for predicting whether a movie review is positive or negative!

  Post Sentiment analysis
 * Machine Learning & Decision Trees: Decision trees are a structure for decision-making where each decision leads to a set of consequences or additional decisions.